obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Status Types.md

 Custom checkbox styles are often used for non-task concepts, such as 'Pro' and 'Con' lists.

 You may wish to assign this type to some of your statuses, to allow you to write filters to exclude them from your task searches.

+When you click on checkboxes for `NON_TASK` statuses, the task line will:

+- never acquire a Done date
+- never create a new instance, even if the task line has a [[Recurring Tasks|recurrence rule]].

 ## Status Types-related instructions